Foods That Lie: how to stop overeating and eat like a normal person

 • Achieve a healthy weight without feelings of restriction or deprivation

-Whether you are struggling with so-called ‘emotional eating,’ ‘stress eating,’ ‘junk food addiction,’ excess sugar consumption, ‘binge eating disorder,’ ‘compulsive eating,’ or simply wondering how to stop eating so much, Foods That Lie provides the missing piece that makes permanent change possible.
+Whether you are struggling with so-called ‘emotional eating,’ ‘stress eating,’ ‘sugar addiction,’ ‘yo-yo dieting,’ ‘binge eating disorder,’ ‘compulsive eating,’ or are simply wondering how to stop eating so much, Foods That Lie provides the missing piece that makes permanent change possible.

 Foods That Lie - introduction